oracle/graal/truffle/docs/DynamicObjectModel.md

 You can extend the default object layout with extra _dynamic fields_ that you hand over to the dynamic object model by adding `@DynamicField`-annotated field declarations of type `Object` or `long` in your subclasses, and specifying the _layout class_ with `Shape.newBuilder().layout(ExtendedObject.class).build();`.
 Dynamic fields declared in this class and its superclasses will then automatically be used to store dynamic object properties and allow faster access to properties that fit into this reserved space.
-Note that you must not access dynamic fields directly, always use `DynamicObjectLibrary` for this purpose.
+Note: You must not access dynamic fields directly.
+Always use `DynamicObjectLibrary` for this purpose.

 ```java
 @ExportLibrary(InteropLibrary.class)